-Table 63 - Support file extensions

-Support File Naming
+System support files

+System support files used with the S-401 IENC Product Specification follow the general S-100 Framework principles without any specific S-401 IENC Product Specification restrictions.
+System support files include the Feature, Portrayal and Interoperability Catalogues; Language packs for Catalogues; and other system support files as required.

+IENC support file naming

-All support files must have unique universal file identifiers.
+All IENC support files must have unique universal file identifiers.
 The file identifier of support information should not be used to describe the physical content of the file.
-The support file metadata that accompanies the file will inform the user of the name and purpose of the file (That is new, replacement and deletion).
+The IENC support file metadata that accompanies the file will inform the user of the name and purpose of the file (That is new, replacement and deletion).